Free & Cheap Summer Camps for NYC Kids

 Uptown Sports Complex – Ages 5-9

-Located near the Riverdale section of the Bronx, this youth athletics complex runs a camp from July 7 through the end of August and the cost is $275 per week with discounts if you sign up for multiple sessions.
+Located in the Kingsbridge section of the Bronx, this youth athletics complex runs a camp from July 7 through the end of August and the cost is $275 per week with discounts if you sign up for multiple sessions.
 Kids can enjoy all kinds of team sports (baseball, soccer, basketball), gymnastics, hip-hop dancing, martial arts, theater, art and more.

 Oasis – Ages 4-11